wxWidgets/website/develop/coding-guidelines/index.md

 Also notice that some parts of the existing code may not follow these guidelines, because it could have been written before the guidelines were put in place.
 However this is not a reason to not follow them for any new code.
-In other worse, in case of a conflict between this document and the existing code, this document should be considered authoritative.
+In other words, in case of a conflict between this document and the existing code, this document should be considered authoritative.